Updated: Jun 18

 Here's what you can do to help your child have REC Time this summer.

-Make trips to the library.
+Read Make trips to the library.
 Get both fiction and non-fiction books.
-Read to your children, read with them, and let let them read on their own as much as they like.
+Read to your children, read with them, and let them read on their own as much as they like.

-The brain works better when the body moves.
+Exercise and Explore The brain works better when the body moves.
 Children like to move, and a moving child learns faster than one who sits still.
 Getting out also gives your children the opportunity to see and do things that cannot be done inside, exposing them to many marvelous things that spark curiosity.
-Here are some things you can do with your child:
+Here are some outdoor activities you can do with your child:

-Have a variety of materials and resources available for to your child's creative outlet.
+Create Have a variety of materials and resources available for your child's creative outlet.
 It's important for children to have time to create on their own.
-Be sure to allow for lots of time for your child to do work on project that they come up with, that they design, and that they complete, all on their own.
-Your child may appreciate your suggestions of projects, but don't make any requirements.
+Be sure to allow for lots of time for your child to do work on projects that they come up with, that they design, and that they complete, all on their own.
+Your child may appreciate your suggestions for projects, but don't make any requirements.

 It's important for you to know that it is not necessary for children to use curriculum or be in some kind of learning program for them to learn.
 There are learning opportunities around them all the time.

-Back in 2010 I wrote at the end of a very productive summer without any learning structured by me.
+Back in 2010 I wrote this article at the end of a very productive summer without any learning structured by me.
 Let this be an inspiration to you: